The purpose of a library policy is to:

 In respect to gift books, this policy shall be followed: the Library maintains the right to decide whether or not any gift is to be added to the collection, sold, or discarded.

-2. The Library has the right to discard any gifts in poor physical condition (e.g., brittle paper, water or mildew damage, underlining in the text, torn and/or missing pages).
+- The Library has the right to discard any gifts in poor physical condition (e.g., brittle paper, water or mildew damage, underlining in the text, torn and/or missing pages).

-4. The Library is not obligated to retain back issues of gift periodical subscriptions that are of limited interest or not indexed.
+- The Library is not obligated to retain back issues of gift periodical subscriptions that are of limited interest or not indexed.

-6. The Library will determine the classification, housing and circulation policies of all gifts (as with purchased items).
+- The Library will determine the classification, housing and circulation policies of all gifts (as with purchased items).

-7. The Library does not appraise gifts or provide evaluations of gifts for tax deductions or other purposes, but will acknowledge the receipt of gifts in writing if requested by the donor.
+- The Library does not appraise gifts or provide evaluations of gifts for tax deductions or other purposes, but will acknowledge the receipt of gifts in writing if requested by the donor.
 Donors who wish to have an evaluation of their gifts for tax purposes are referred to the IRS Publication 561, Determining the Value of Donated Property, and Publication 526, Charitable Contributions.

-Suggestions of specific titles or subjects are welcomed when memorial donations are given but the final decision, based on the Library collection, rests with the Librarian selector responsible for the collection.
+Suggestions of specific titles or subjects are welcomed when memorial donations are given but the final decision, based on the Library collection, rests with the selector responsible for the collection.
+No materials will be automatically added to the collection.

 Materials Generally Excluded from the Collection

-· Most textbooks (except in those areas where the titles represent the main body of knowledge or best available sources of information.)
+- Most textbooks (except in those areas where the titles represent the main body of knowledge or best available sources of information.)

-· Most complimentary desk copies or publisher’s samples.
+- Most complimentary desk copies or publisher’s samples

-· Older editions of titles already owned by the Library.
+- Older editions of titles already owned by the library

-· Marked up or dilapidated copies.
+- Marked up or dilapidated

-· Consumable materials, including workbooks and instructional supplies.
+- Consumable materials, including workbooks and instructional supplies

-· Outdated titles containing erroneous or misleading information, particularly in medicine, science, social science, and business disciplines.
+- Most outdated titles containing erroneous or misleading information, particularly in medicine, science, social science, and business disciplines.

-· Reader’s Digest Condensed Books.
+- Reader’s Digest Condensed

-· The work has inadequate characterization, plot, literary style, or atmosphere.
+- The work has inadequate characterization, plot, literary style, or atmosphere.

-· The work is produced to incite hatred and intolerance.
+- The work is produced to incite hatred and intolerance.

 All library materials including gifts will be evaluated according to this policy.
-Any items not kept by the library considered for inclusion in the book sale to benefit the library.
+Any items not kept by the library are considered for inclusion in the book sale to benefit the library.

 Damaged or worn materials of continuing value will be repaired when possible and/or replaced with materials of similar use when possible.